sure-trust/G1_CC/Course Report/CHETHAN B R.md

 ## Qualifications: [BE  4TH YEAR  CSE]

-Welcome to the course report for the [Cloud Computing & DevOps - Basic Applications ]!
+Welcome to the course report for the Cloud Computing & DevOps - Basic Applications!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project